 In 1965, he began development of another theme park, Disney World, the heart of which was to be a new type of city, the "Experimental Prototype Community of Tomorrow" (EPCOT).
 Disney was a heavy smoker throughout his life, and died of lung cancer in December 1966 before either the park or the EPCOT project were completed.

-His father (a carpenter building the 1893 World's Fair in Chicago, told Walt and his family stories of the Chicago Exposition.
-Although there is not 100% documented proof that a baby Walt attended the 1904 World's Fair.
+His father- Elias Charles Disney (a carpenter building the 1893 World's Fair in Chicago), told Walt and his family stories of the Chicago Exposition.
+Elias DID attend the 1904 World's Fair; although there is not 100% documented proof that a baby Walt attended.
 I have read a letter that more than hinted at it; yet that letter/info. was lost, so I have no positive proof.
-But with the 1893 connection as well as the Disney's move to Marceline Mo. in 1905, evidence seems at least possible.
+But with his Dad's 1893 connection, and ateending the 1904 Exposition, as well as the Disney's move to Marceline Mo. in 1905, evidence seems at it could be highly possible.

 Amelia Mary Earhart was born on July 24, 1897; and disappeared July 2, 1937); she was an American aviation pioneer and author.
 Earhart was the first female aviator to fly solo across the Atlantic Ocean.
 She received the United States Distinguished Flying Cross for this accomplishment.
 She set many other records, wrote best-selling books about her flying experiences and was instrumental in the formation of The Ninety-Nines, an organization for female pilots.
 In 1935, Earhart became a visiting faculty member at Purdue University as an advisor to aeronautical engineering and a career counselor to women students.
 She was also a member of the National Woman's Party and an early supporter of the Equal Rights Amendment.